ainouna/buildsystem/README.md

 6. If not done previously, execute sudo ./prepare-for-bs.sh.
 This will install the missing packages, depending on your Linux distribution.

-7. Only for SH4-based receivers: Download and extract a ready built image for the receiver you want to build for and extract the files audio.elf and video.elf from its /boot directory.
-Copy the files to the directory X/root/boot using the following names (so 4 copies each): audio.elf to audio_7100.elf, audio_7105.elf, audio_7109.elf and audio_7111.elf, video.elf to video_7100.elf, video_7105.elf, video_7109.elf and video_7111.elf.
+7. Download and extract a ready built image for the receiver you want to build for and extract the files audio.elf and video.elf from its /boot directory.
+   Copy the files to the directory X/root/boot using the following names (so 4 copies each): audio.elf to audio_7100.elf, audio_7105.elf, audio_7109.elf and audio_7111.elf,
+   video.elf to video_7100.elf, video_7105.elf, video_7109.elf and video_7111.elf.